Mysteron: New Captain Scarlet

-The final episode of the re-imagined series, Gerry Anderson's New Captain Scarlet, reveals a great deal about the Mysterons as they exist in the version of the new series.
-They live in a city on Mars that is normally hidden from view.
-The city appears on the surface of Mars for the first time in 2068, during the ill-fated mission commanded by Captain Black (Instrument of Destruction, Part 1).
-They are categorically stated to be energy beings, with one being shown to be capable of transforming into the "green rings", and are to some extent individualised – there is a dissenting faction in the "Mysteron consciousness" (as a member of the faction puts it) that believes that, given time, humans will outgrow their destructive impulses and become more like the Mysterons themselves.
-Unfortunately for the series' protagonists, this group has virtually no influence, and their only agent dispatched to Earth was quickly de-corporalised and remanded into Mysteron custody by the majority group's primary agent, Black.
+In the remake, New Captain Scarlet, the Mysterons live in a city on Mars that is normally hidden from view.
+The city appears on the surface of Mars for the first time in 2068, during an ill-fated landing by Captains Scarlet and Black ("Instrument of Destruction, Part 1").
+They are categorically stated to be energy beings, with one shown to be capable of transforming into the "green rings", and are to some extent individualised – there is a dissenting faction in the "Mysteron consciousness" (as a member of the faction puts it) that believes that, given time, humans will outgrow their destructive impulses and become more like the Mysterons.
+Unfortunately for the series' protagonists, this group has virtually no influence, and their only agent dispatched to Earth is quickly apprehended by Black.

-The Mysterons were first discovered by Spectrum captains Scarlet and Black during an investigation into the source of strange signals emanating from Mars.
-They appear as a pair of green rings; however, it is not known whether this is the result of technology.
-The Mysterons claim to be peaceful beings, but wage a "war of nerves" against the people of Earth following Black's devastating assault on the Mysteron city.
+The Mysterons appear as a pair of green rings; however, it is not known whether this is the result of technology.
+They claim to be peaceful beings, but wage a "war of nerves" against the people of Earth following Black's devastating assault on the Mysteron city.

 The Mysterons possess the ability to reconstruct exact replicas of objects or persons.
 It is due to this remarkable ability that they are able to re-create their city following Black's attack.
-They also employ this power from time to time during the "Mysteronisation" process, which imbues the reconstruction (dubbed "replicant" by Spectrum) with the power of "retro-metabolisation" – the replicant is able to heal completely from almost any injury, including fatal ones.
-The only known survivor of the process is Scarlet, who retains his retro-metabolism and remains virtually indestructible, an ability which is a great asset in his work.
+They also employ this power from time to time during the "Mysteronisation" process, which imbues their reconstructions (dubbed "replicants" by Spectrum) with the power of "retrometabolisation" – the replicant is able to heal completely from almost any injury, including fatal ones.
+Replicants may occasionally break from Mysteron control when confronted by human loved ones or are reminded of their past.
+Often this is only temporary, and the Mysterons forcibly and painfully reassert control over the replicant.
+The only known survivor of the process is Scarlet, who retains his retrometabolism and remains virtually indestructible, an ability which is a great asset in his work.

 Mysterons are also able to control the minds of their human victims, whether the subject has been replicated or not.
 Mysterons make use of hypnosis for short-term control, as demonstrated by the replicant of Commander Lewis on Doctor Gold ("The Homecoming").
 To create a full agent, they use the reconstruction process which leaves them in total control of the victim's body.

-The Mysteronisation process alters the replicants at the sub-atomic level and subtly alters their genetic code.
-It is this alteration of DNA that leaves them vulnerable to detection, and as such all Spectrum personnel are subject to regular DNA checking.
+The Mysteronisation process alters human biology at the subatomic level, changing its DNA.
+This genetic alteration makes replicants vulnerable to detection, and as such all Spectrum personnel are subject to regular DNA checks.